How does our inner drive liberate in life: by a job or profession?

 “Exactly, you are right, the majority of my work is solitary and bench work” I nodded.

-“As a marketing personal, I don’t care that much about new products, new technology or innovations, what I care more is what products and services are going to be obsolete soon”, she clearly pointed out.
+“As a marketing personal, I care less about new products, new technology or innovations, what I care more is what products and services are going to be obsolete soon,” she clearly pointed out.

-At that point I’d predicted that she might be outgoing and our journey could be a different experience.
+At that point I’d predicted that she might be an outgoing professional and our journey could be a different experience.

-Her style of engagement in our conversation was showing that she must be a pro by considering her overall enthusiasm and curiosities.
+Her style of engagement in our conversation was showing that she must be an influencer by considering her overall enthusiasm and curiosities on what we talk.

 Smile is an amazing human expression.

-It connects a lot of different things in our body and mind.
+It connects a lot of different things in our body, mind, soul, and surroundings.

 It generates oxytocin in our brain and that provokes a thought.

-One simple thought produces ripple effects and generates many more thoughts.
+One simple thought produces ripple effects and generates many more thoughts in our mind.

 And one good thought gradually changes into a trust.

-Remember, job and profession are not the same things.
+The fact is, job and profession are not the same things in the long run.

-Any job can be only an absolute transactional relationship because we work for the money or some tangible benefits or both.
+Any job can be only an absolute transactional relationship to us because we work for the money or some tangible benefits or both.

-When we become professional, we take pride in our work and accomplishments, we feel good about the people we work with, and the organization.
+But when we talk about profession, we take pride in our work and accomplishments, we feel good about the people we work with, and the organization.

-Most importantly, once our job becomes a profession, we work 24 hours in our mind.
+Most importantly, when our job becomes a profession, we work 24 hours in our mind.

-The interesting thing about being professional is we look forward to a long time doing what we’re doing.
+Richard Bolles, author of ‘What Color Is Your Parachute?’ talks about interesting thing about being professional, that means we look forward to a long time doing what we’re doing.
 We love to do things, we love to talk about what we do.
-Looking back, we say I’ve accomplished many things in my life, but I still have a long way to go, more things to accomplish.
+After many years of work, looking back, we say I’ve accomplished many things in my life, but I still have a long way to go, more things to accomplish.

-She was purely professional, the way she was talking to me, the way she was bringing ideas, and the ways she was interested to know more about my area.
+In our conversation, she showed purely professional identity as indicated by author Richard Bolles, the way she was talking to me, the way she was bringing ideas, and the ways she was interested to know more about my area.

-I saw a thirst in her tone, I saw a drive in her look, I saw calmness in her emotions, and I saw unwavering trust in her eyes.
+I saw a curiosity in her tone, I saw an enthusiasm in her look, I saw patience in her emotions, and I saw an unwavering commitment in her eyes.

-It’s very true that trust creates harmony in human society and if we like to work on any such matter based on trust then the job no longer remains a job, it becomes a life-long profession very quickly.
+It’s very true that trust creates order in human society and if we like to work on in any field based on trust then the job no longer remains a job, it becomes a life-long profession very quickly.

-If we don’t have trust then probably human society collapses and there would be no transaction in any form whatsoever.
+If we don’t have trust then probably human society collapses and there would be no motion in any form whatsoever.

-There are always people working day in and day out to build trust in any circumstances or scenarios.
+There are always people working day in and day out to build trust in any circumstances.

-Do you buy shampoo from a company you have never heard of before?
+Do you buy shampoo from a company you’ve never heard of before?

 Do you lend money to an unknown person?

-Who do you trust your running coach?
+Who do you trust as your running coach?
 A Kenyan or an American guy.

 Of course, a Kenyan guy because you have many more reasons to trust a Kenyan guy as a running coach.

-The only reason we don’t do aforementioned things is because we don’t trust the unknown.
+The only reason we don’t do many things in life is because we don’t trust the unknown.

 We don’t trust a new company because shampoo directly touches our body when we use it.
 It contains chemicals, it’s sensitive so we don’t want to take risks.